Documentation of Audiology Services

 Templates and Electronic Documentation Systems

-Health care facilities and other health care providers have adopted electronic medical records to standardize collection of patient data, improve coordination of care, and facilitate reporting of quality measures.
+Health care facilities and other health care providers have adopted electronic medical records to standardize the collection of patient data, improve coordination of care, and facilitate reporting of quality measures.

 Medicare requires electronic submission of billing information if the practice employs more than 10 full-time employees.
 Solo practitioners or small practices may require less complex software solutions for documentation than those purchased for a large health care facility.

-Within medical facilities, audiologists may seek to participate in the development of the templates used for billing and clinical documentation.
-Documentation templates that rely exclusively on multiple-choice checkboxes may cue the clinician to complete required aspects of documentation; however, this will risk less differentiation of the patient's unique clinical characteristics and intervention plan.
+Within medical facilities, audiologists may participate in the development of the templates used for billing and clinical documentation.
+Documentation templates that rely exclusively on multiple-choice checkboxes may cue the clinician to complete the required aspects of documentation; however, this will risk less differentiation of the patient’s unique clinical characteristics and intervention plan.
 Templates and documentation systems should include a mechanism to ensure that the information is personalized for the patient receiving care by reflecting their needs, goals, or recommendations.
 See Electronic Medical Records (EMRs) and Practice Management Software for Audiologists.
 The audiogram as a stand-alone document is no longer acceptable documentation.

 Legal and Ethical Issues